Custom Logistics Software Development: Features, Advantages & Tech Stack

 Automatic truck-load planning

-Sometimes it happens that the delivery is already scheduled and your volumes aren’t enough to load a full truck.
+Sometimes, in the transportation industry, the delivery is already scheduled, and your volumes aren’t enough to load a full truck.
 As a result, the truck departs half empty, but the cost remains the same as a full load.
 You have to avoid LTL (less than truckload) shipping.
 Releasing a half-empty truck from your warehouse is like paying for delivering air!
 It’s just a waste of money.

 Solution:

-The problem of LTL is quite simple to resolve with the help of a logistics management system.
-If the volumes aren’t enough to load the full truck, the software can automatically reschedule the loading until there are enough products for delivery.
+The problem of LTL is quite simple to resolve with the help of a logistics management software.
+If the volumes aren’t enough to load the full truck, transportation management software can automatically reschedule the loading until there are enough products for delivery.

 If you produce perishable goods (food, for example) and postponing the delivery isn’t an option, there is another way out.
-The system can find a company to cooperate the delivery with.
-As a result, you share the cost of the delivery, and pay significantly less than you would if you would release a half-empty truck.
+The system can find a transportation company to cooperate on the delivery.
+As a result, you share the cost of the delivery and pay significantly less than you would if you would release a half-empty truck.
 Additionally, you find business partners to collaborate with, which is an advantage as well!

 Automatic route planning

-Automatic truck load planning requires precise route planning.
-Even the most experienced logistics manager isn’t able to plan a combined route with several destinations as accurately as software can, since there are too many factors that can affect route planning, such as an average speed or fuel costs.
+Automatic truckload planning requires precise route planning.
+Even the most experienced logistics manager isn’t able to plan a combined route with several destinations as accurately as software can since there are too many factors that can affect route planning.
 If there is a traffic jam, the shipment time increases, and so does the fuel expense.
 And, again, you are losing money.

 Solution:

-Adding a feature for automatic route planning can save you several hours and cut fuel expenses, since logistics software is able to calculate an optimal route even more exactly than an experienced manager.
+Adding a feature for automatic route planning can save you several hours and cut fuel expenses since transportation software is able to analyze the actual traffic situation and calculate an optimal route even more precisely than an experienced manager.
+You can learn more about the app’s benefits and the actual development process by reading our route planning software case.

-The route planning feature, usually based on Google Maps API or other map services, can aссess current traffic conditions and adjust the route “on the go”, enabling fast and economical delivery.
+The route planning feature, usually based on Google Maps API or other map services, leverages location intelligence techniques, such as assessing current traffic conditions and adjusting the route “on the go”, enabling fast and cost-effective delivery.
 Reducing fuel expense and delivery time will reduce the overall cost of delivery.

 Solution:

-The aim of enterprise software is to connect all the departments into one system and enable the computer to optimize the processes as efficiently as possible.
+The aim of any logistics solution for enterprise is to connect all the departments into one system and enable the computer to optimize the processes as efficiently as possible.

-We can configure the computer to analyze production volumes to optimize delivery schedules.
+We can configure the software to analyze production volumes to optimize delivery schedules.
 We can instruct it to analyze orders to create combined routes and manage truck loading.
-We can use artificial intelligence and machine learning to make this processes even more independent from human interaction and more exact at the same time.
-The more processes of the company are gathered under one software roof, the more efficient the optimization, and therefore, the more money the software can save your company.
+We can use artificial intelligence and machine learning to make these processes even more independent from human interaction and more exact at the same time.
+The more company processes are gathered under one software roof, the more efficient the optimization, and therefore, the more money the software can save your company.

 QR code scanning for quick loading and delivery

-Lack of information about products that need to be loaded and delivered can cause misunderstanding and mistakes.
+A lack of information about products that need to be loaded and delivered can cause misunderstandings and mistakes.
 Just imagine a warehouse with hundreds of boxes ready for delivery, and four trucks that are covering different routes.
 Certain boxes should be loaded in certain trucks, however, manual processes often result in mistakes.
 Confused workers accidentally pack a few boxes in truck 3 instead of truck 2, and a long chain of mistakes begins that result in additional expense.

 Solution: